PlanB-Network/bitcoin-educational-content/docs/course_documentation.md

 - a [yaml file](#yaml-course-file) which describes the course
 - several language specific [markdown files](#markdown-course-files) that contain the written courses
 - an [assets folder](#assets-course-folder) that contains all the images used in the course
-- a quizz folder (optional) containing quizz to make a knowledge self-assessment during the course
+- a quizz folder (optional) containing quiz to make a knowledge self-assessment during the course
 - an exam folder (not implemented yet)
 - an exercise folder (not implemented yet)
 - a teachable folder (not implemented yet)

-**NB.** If you are writting a paid course, you will have to additionaly read this [section](#Paid-course) to add some needed metadata specific to this type of content.
+**NB.** If you are writing a paid course, you will have to additionally read this [section](#Paid-course) to add some needed metadata specific to this type of content.

 ## Yaml course file